 1200 Quai Marcel Dassault, 92210 Saint-Cloud

-The good deal: weekday lunch starter + main or main + dessert 22 € or starter + main + dessert 25 €
+The good deal: weekday lunch starter + main course or main course + dessert 22 € or starter + main course + dessert 25 €

 _